albertbaarsma/WaterPaintedStick/README.md

 # WaterPaintedStick
 Unity version 2019.4.16f1

+#introduction
 Simple Unity platformer.
 All art is waterpainted.
 The story is about a stickman finding a goal for his life.

+#learning
 The aim of the project is to learn more about unity.

-I've devided this project up in sprints, which I wrote down in a little bullet journal.
+I've only worked with Unity for a couple of months, and only programmed for about a year.
+This project's aim is to keep things simple.
+Simple often repeated becomes master.
+If the basics are mastered.. you can move on to more complicated stuff.
+This project is done by and create for beginners.
+Also in a gaming sence.
+It should be rather easy to play.

+#target audience
+Beginner players.
+All ages.
+Non violent, no monsters or other scary stuff.
+A little girl of 2 should be able to watch her daddy or mommy play this game and not get nightmares.

+#Scope
 The scope of the project is about 4 months.
 So I will probably finish in April/May of 2021

+#Planned Sprints
 The planned sprints I want to do are:

 50% - waterpainted tree level